epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

 Inside the developer container you can add and remove support, change the IOC instance YAML file and re-build the IOC instance until everything is working as you want it to.
-At that point you can push the changes to GitHub and the CI should build a container image.
-Once that has succeeded you can tag the release and the CI will publish the container image to GHCR.

 Note that building the IOC binary is required after any change to the set of support modules inside this container.
 However it is not required after